grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/pl.md

 Include risk determinations for security and privacy architecture and design decisions;

-Include security- and privacy-related activities affecting the system that require planning and coordination with {{ insert: param, pl-02_odp.01 }} ; and
+Include security- and privacy-related activities affecting the system that require planning and coordination with individuals or groups with whom security and privacy-related activities affecting the system that require planning and coordination is/are assigned; ; and

 Are reviewed and approved by the authorizing official or designated representative prior to plan implementation.

-Distribute copies of the plans and communicate subsequent changes to the plans to {{ insert: param, pl-02_odp.02 }};
+Distribute copies of the plans and communicate subsequent changes to the plans to personnel or roles to receive distributed copies of the system security and privacy plans is/are assigned;;

-Review the plans {{ insert: param, pl-02_odp.03 }};
+Review the plans frequency to review system security and privacy plans is defined;;

 Update the plans to address changes to the system and environment of operation or problems identified during plan implementation or control assessments; and